 On the one hand, it is necessary to figure out how to reach broader audiences, beyond those already convinced about the importance of data, and break the filter bubbles.
 On the other hand, we need to generate public demand for data and prevent fact-checking from generating incentives for less usage of data by leaders.

-• This article is a slightly edited repost of the original version published by the LSE Media Policy Project blog
+• This article originally appeared on the LSE Media Policy Project blog

 • Please read our Comments Policy before commenting